saj7d/GuessTheNumberGame/README.md

 Requirements and Dependencies

 Python 3.11.2.

-random library should be imported to run the program here
+Random library should be imported to run the program here

 Installation and Setup
 Clone the repository or download the source code.
 Install Python 3.11.2. if not already installed.
 Install any required IDE to run the code such as PyCharm, Visual Studio Code, or IDLE.